Saturday, July 31, 2021

 The 1991 season was more of a disaster than 1990 and Robinson and his staff were all fired and Chuck Knox was hired to clean it all up.
 His defensive coordinator was George Dyer who kept the Rams in a 4-3 but could not find a role for Strickland.

-Kevin Greene was moved to left linebacker and he also played defensive end in nickel, Roman Phifer was the right linebacker, he was a star in the making, Kelm was the middle linebacker, as he as in 1991.
+Kevin Greene was moved to left linebacker and he also played defensive end in nickel, Roman Phifer was the right linebacker, and he was a star in the making, Kelm was the middle linebacker, as he as in 1991.
 So, Strickland was restricted to special teams, for all intents and purposes.
 He simply didn't play and was not invited back for the 1993 season.

 Strickland signed with the Vikings and they made him a WILL 'backer and stayed on the field in nickel—a three-down 'backer if you will.